Amberleigh West Leaves Very Little To The Imagination By Ditching Her Top In New Instagram Snapshot

 We are travelers on a cosmic journey,stardust,swirling and dancing in the eddies and whirlpools of infinity.
 Life is eternal.
 We have stopped for a moment to encounter each other, to meet, to love, to share.This is a precious moment.
 It is a little parenthesis in eternity.
 Paulo Coelho, The Alchemist

-The video was viewed more than 19,000 times while it amassed more 3,000 likes within a day of posting.
-Before that, she also shared a group picture where the model was featured enjoying a scuba-diving session along with two of her friends.
-Within a day, the picture has garnered more than 8,000 likes.
+The video, uploaded to her Instagram, was viewed more than 19,000 times while it amassed more than 3,000 likes within a day of going live.
+Before that, the model also shared a group picture where she was featured enjoying a scuba-diving session along with two of her friends.
+Within a day, that picture garnered more than 8,000 likes.

 Apart from her regular fans and followers, the snap was also liked by some of her fellow models, including Kennedy Summers and Emmii Lee, among others.

-Last week, the model turned up the heat on Instagram with yet another hot picture, one where she was featured wearing nothing but a pair of ripped jeans.
+Last week, the model turned up the heat on Instagram with yet another sexy picture, one where she was featured wearing nothing but a pair of ripped jeans.

 The model posed for the picture while leaning against a wall and sitting on the floor with her legs wide open.
-She covered her assets with her arms, wore her blond tresses down and looked straight into the camera to strike a very seductive pose.
+She covered her assets with her arm, wore her blond tresses down, and looked straight into the camera to strike a very seductive pose.

-As of the writing of this article, the picture has accrued more than 44,000 likes.
+As of the writing of this article, that snap has accrued more than 44,000 likes.

-It is worth noting that ever since the model has turned off the comments feature on her Instagram, her pics and videos have stopped gaining as much traction as they used to attain before.
+It is worth noting that ever since the model turned off the comments feature on her Instagram, her pics and videos have stopped gaining as much traction.

 According to a previous report by The Inquisitr, Amberleigh was featured in Playboy magazine’s closing nude edition.
-Quoting The Daily Mail, the article further revealed that Amberleigh gained popularity because, through the last nude edition, she joined the ranks of 30 iconic models and actresses who have made it on the covers of the magazine and nude in the centerfolds.
+Quoting The Daily Mail, the article further revealed that Amberleigh gained popularity because, through that last nude edition, she joined the ranks of 30 iconic models and actresses who have made it on the covers of the magazine and posed nude in the centerfolds.